 Jim: And, let’s continue the discussion online.
 I’ve got a handful of questions I want to ask you, so let’s do that.

 John: And stop by our website for the continuation of the conversation with Ray Vander Laan.
-And, of course, while you’re there, be sure to order your copy of.
-The DVD includes a discovery guide, so it really is a great tool for you to dig into the Scripture or the cultural context and understand how you can apply some of the lessons you’ve heard today, and more that are included in the DVD, to your daily life.
-Online, we’re at focusonthefamily.com/radio.
-And, you can always call us, if you have questions or you’d prefer to order over the phone and donate over the phone as well.
-Our number is 800, the letter A and the word family - 800-232-6459.
+And, of course, while you’re there, be sure to order your copy of That the World May Know.
+The DVD includes a discovery guide, so it really is a great tool for you to dig into the Scripture and get the cultural context and understand how you can apply some of the lessons you’ve heard today, and more.
+All of that included in the DVD.
+Online, we’re at focusonthefamily.com/broadcast.
+And you can call, if you’d like, 800-A-FAMILY.

 Featured Broadcast Resource

-Receive the Cultures in Conflict DVD and Discovery Guide for your donation of any amount!Give Now (Available to U.S. residents only)
+Receive the Cultures in Conflict DVD and Discovery Guide for your donation of any amount.
+And today, your gift will be doubled thanks to a match!Give Now (Available to U.S. residents only)

 It's much easier to take a side in the culture wars than to critically or redemptively engage the issues we fight over.
 How, then, do we engage culture Christianly?Read more

 How can I uphold the truth of God's Word without coming across as "judgmental"?
 I'm pretty vocal about my faith, and as a result, people are constantly challenging me on this point.
 Many Christians in today's culture seem to think that you can do anything you want and still be saved through the Lord's mercy and grace.
 They have the attitude that Christ's sacrifice trumps the law so that God's moral standards no longer apply.
 This seems to be especially true where questions of sexual morality are concerned.
 I don't want to appear "self-righteous," but I'm also convinced that this mentality needs to be confronted.
 Can you help me?Read more